 For 2010, we again enjoyed a successful year.
 Volunteer time contributed to the USFS increased to 1,075 hours, and another seven tenths of a mile of challenging non-motorized tread was constructed within the Nice Kitty trail corridor.
 In addition, another stoutly constructed boardwalk was installed.

 During late winter of 2011 our Board of Directors made a decision to change things up a bit with a new name, logo and website for the organization that will provide opportunity for the Colorado Trailblazers organization to move forward and grow in execution of its mission.
 The Trailblazers’ 2011 Trail Days have inspired our greatest number of annual documented volunteer hours to-date, i.e., 1,226 hours, and produced one mile of exemplary trail tread.
-In addition, all funding for a substantive trail bridge over Buffalo Creek and the associated flood plain has been secured.
-Combined with about one-half mile of trail, the Nice Kitty Trail Construction Project will be completed in 2012.
+In addition, all funding for a substantive trail bridge over Buffalo Creek and the associated flood plain was secured.
+Combined with about one-half mile of trail, the Nice Kitty Trail Construction Project was completed in 2012 and the associated trail bridge was completed in April of 2013.

-Through the first five years since inception the Colorado Trailblazers have:
+Through the first 10 years since inception the Colorado Trailblazers have:

-- Secured the engagement and documentation of 4,887 volunteer hours to land managers
+- Secured the engagement and documentation of 9,400 volunteer hours to land managers.

 “What’s Next” . . .